Troubleshooting

 Check GitHub connection

-- Go to Deploy Forge → Settings
+- Go to Deploy Forge → Settings in WordPress admin

 - Verify connection shows "Connected"

-- If not, click "Connect to GitHub" to re-authorize
+- If not, click "Connect" to re-authorize

 -